 Arrival Field Name

 A new field of this name is created to store the resulting arrival time at every voxel.
 It is the same resolution as the speed field.
+When processing more than one volume, this parameter can contain a space separated list of names (optionally in double quotes), where the name of each new field will be its index modulo the number of names in this parameter.

 The times are all scaled between the smallest and largest found time.